 The MSc (Nursing) and MSc (Midwifery) programmes are comprised of taught modules and a dissertation.
-Five strands of study are offered: Clinical Practice; Advanced Practice; Public Health; Nurse or Midwifery Education; and Applied Health Care Management.
-Each strand consists of four core modules and three additional optional strand modules, with the exception of the Advanced Practice strand which has four optional modules.
+Five strands of study are offered: Advanced Practice; Applied Health Care Management; Clinical Practice; Nurse or Midwifery Education; and Public Health.
+Each strand consists of four core modules and three additional strand modules, with the exception of the Advanced Practice strand which has four strand-specific modules.

-Master's students follow a teaching programme laid down by the School of Nursing and Midwifery, including lectures/workshops in research techniques.
+Master's students follow a teaching programme laid down by the School of Nursing, Midwifery and Health Systems including lectures/workshops in research techniques.
 In addition, students will complete a research project.